LIMDD: A Decision Diagram for Simulation of Quantum Computing Including Stabilizer States: Canonicity: Reduced with efficient algorithm

-In general, there are many different \limdds which represent a given quantum state.
-However, by imposing a small number of constraints on the diagram, listed in \autoref{def:reduced-limdd} and visualized in \autoref{fig:necessity-of-reduction-rules}, we ensure that every quantum state is represented by a unique `\emph{reduced}' \limdd.
 Unique representation, or canonicity, is a crucial property for the efficiency and effectiveness of decision diagrams.
-In the first place, it allows for circuit analysis and simplification~\cite{bryant1995verification,miller2006qmdd}, by facilitating efficient manipulation operations.
-Namely, canonicity enables us to cache the result of intermediate computations in such a way that we can retrieve them when the algorithm is later called with parameters that represent the same quantum state.
+In the first place, it allows for circuit analysis and simplification~\cite{bryant1995verification,miller2006qmdd}, by facilitating efficient manipulation operations through dynamic programming efficiently, as discussed in \autoref{sec:quantum-simulation}.
 In the second place, a reduced diagram is smaller than an unreduced diagram because it merges nodes with the same semantics.
 For instance, Pauli-\limdds allow all states in the same $\simeq_{\text{Pauli}}$ equivalence class to be merged.
-In our case, the nodes are brought into canonical form, and are then merged, in the \makeedge algorithm (\autoref{alg:make-edge} in \autoref{sec:makeedge}).
-The algorithms for quantum circuit simulation in \autoref{sec:quantum-simulation} ensure that all intermediate \limdds are reduced by creating nodes exclusively through this subroutine.
+Here, we define a reduced \pauli-\limdd, which is canonical.